ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Quick Answer

-Benfotiamine vs Thiamine HCl: which is better?
+Benfotiamine vs Thiamine HCl: which is right for you?

 Best AbsorptionAbsorption Rating